BabylonJS/OldDocumentationSite/content/extensions/Editor/Introduction.md

 * Render target textures
 * Reflection probes (not yet serialized in .babylon files)
 * Materials from Materials Library
-* Actions using Actions Builder (soon in version 1.0)
+* Actions using Actions Builder
+* Custom metadatas used by extensions (Post-Process Builder, etc.)